alphagov/govuk-fastly/README.md

 ## Caveats

 * If you update secrets in the [govuk-fastly-secrets](https://github.com/alphagov/govuk-fastly-secrets) repository, you may need to also run an apply on this repository after for your changes to take effect
-* Currently, all environments use the same configuration.
-If you need to make changes to only one environment, consider either adding an if block to the VCL template or [temporarily using a different VCL template](https://github.com/alphagov/govuk-fastly/blob/04767ad5c256c39d9ffe5361b8d57c52e193700c/modules/www/variables.tf#L13).
+* All environments for a given service share a common VCL template.
+If you need to make changes to the VCL, you may want to wrap your changes in an `if` statement, or specify `vcl_template_file` in `govuk-fastly-secrets` to temporarily use a different template file for a given environment.